saket-karajagi/dbt-cohort-analytics/README.md

 ## Project Files
 - app
-    - download_s3_object.py - The script that fetches input files from the S3 bucket
+    - download_s3_object.py - The script that fetches input files from a S3 bucket
     - summarize_cohorts.py - The script to generate the summary report to a CSV file
     - config.py - To store S3 credentials
 - dbt